snipe/laravel5-starter/README.md

 All CSS changes should be done through the `resources/assets/sass/app.scss` file, with the generated CSS output to  `public/css/app.css`.
 We use Elixer, so this is easy to do using Gulp with the included `gulpfile.js`.

+If you wish to contribute to this project, all pull requests must include unit and/or Codeception tests.
+Pull requests that break the build will not be accepted.

 ### To Do

 - Finish the email interstitial that requires an email address if the social network doesn't pass one back.